Neptune Blog

 • Exploratory data analysis (EDA) – understanding our data using data analysis and visualization techniques.

-• Experiment development – may include data preprocessing, features engineering, ML model development, hyperparameters tuning, and similar.
+• Experiment development – may include data preprocessing, features engineering, ML model development, hyperparameters tuning,etc.

-• Experiment tracking – lastly, we want to compare all experiments and draw conclusions.
+• Experiment tracking – lastly, we want to compare all experiments and draw conclusions using tools like neptune.ai or MLflow.

 Operations

-After a model is developed and ready for production comes the operations phase.
+After a model is developed and ready for production, we enter the operations phase.
 The primary goal of operations is to put this developed model into production using some MLOps practices such as testing, versioning, CI/CD, monitoring, and others.

 Time series 101

-A time series is a sequence of data points that are ordered in time.
-It is a series of observations of the same variable at different points in time.
-A time-series data is often presented as a line on a graph with time on the x-axis and the value of each data point on the y-axis.
-Also, every time series is composed of four components:
+A time series is a sequence of data points ordered in time.
+It is a series of observations of the same variable at different times.
+A time series data is often presented as a line on a graph with time on the x-axis and the value of each data point on the y-axis.
+Each time series is composed of four components:

 • 1 Trend